skyfire-xyz/kyapay-ietf-draft/draft-dz-kyapayprofile.md

 ### Buy-Side Roles

 Buyer Agent:
-: An Agent performing tasks on behalf of a buyer, that has its own Agent Identity.
+: An Agent performing tasks on behalf of a Buyer Principal, that has its own Agent Identity.

 Buyer Agent Platform:
 : The Agent Platform hosting the Buyer Agent.
 Some use cases require the Platform